grf5/f5_bigip_aws_gwlb/multi-nic/README.md

 ## Notes
 - Security groups will automatically allow connections from the host where the Terraform plan was executed.
 - Route tables will steer ingress traffic to the GWLB endpoint, and egress server traffic to the GWLB endpoint.
-The main route table steers inspected traffic destined for the Internet back to the igw as a default route.
+The main route table steers inspected traffic destined for the Internet back to the IGW as a default route.
 - GWLB GENEVE tunnel configuration is performed automatically.
+- The BIG-IP has a default forwarding virtual server, thus no actions are taken on traffic.
+The default behavior is that the BIG-IP acts as a virtual transparent forwarder.

 ## Usage
 1. Copy admin.auto.tfvars.example to admin.auto.tfvars and populate all variables with valid values.